oktadev/jhipster-microservices-example/TUTORIAL.md

        kubectl scale --replicas=3 deployment/store

-If you got everything working, congratulations!
+Did you get everything working?
+If so, you rock!
 You've built a production-ready microservices scaffold for your application with JHipster!

 ## Source Code and Screencast